dotlang/language/doc/RFE.md

 This is a different concept and semantic.
 What if a function already returns a task?
 Then you don't need to use `:=`.

-? - Getting type as a result of import is a bit odd.
+N - Getting type as a result of import is a bit odd.
 Suggestion: Import gives a struct instance and you can use the import notation to refer to other types inside the struct.

-? - Can we avoid mixing type and struct?
+Y - Can we avoid mixing type and struct?
 It is confusing.
 We can use a different notation to access types. e.g. `Mod..Type1` Let's say import gives us a binding with everything that the module has.